vtsatskin/SmartData/contents/index.md

 the predicted data usage for the month to the user.
 In addition, a warning can be given to warn the user that they are consuming too quickly.

+#### Open questions

+* What features can we look at in order to gauge consumption patterns?

 This idea was found in [My Data Manager][mdm].
 [mdm]:https://play.google.com/store/apps/details?id=com.mobidia.android.mdm